Home |

 We meet every 4th Monday of the Month from March to October, excluding July and August.

-We begin the year in January and February with virtual meetings on Zoom, moving to the Kinghorn School House in March for an in-person presentation and demonstration on vermicomposting.
+We begin the year in January and February with virtual meetings on Zoom, moving to Laskay Hall in March for an in-person presentation on kick starting our gardens for spring!
 Doors open at 7:00 pm, and the guest speaker presentation begins at 7:30 pm.

 Join Us!